sarakusha/typed-struct/README.md

 - Buffer
 - String (with [iconv-lite](https://github.com/ashtuchkin/iconv-lite) encodings)
 - Custom type (requires custom getter/setter)
+- Works in node.js and the browser (requires [buffer](https://github.com/feross/buffer) for the browser)

 Fixed values, endianness, nested types and arrays are also supported.